siberoloji/siberoloji.github.io/content/en/blog/engineering/operatingsystems/Linux/2024-08-15-understanding-the-diff-command-in-linux-a-comprehensive-guide-for-intermediate-users.md

     - 'linux fundamentals'
     - os
 ---
 The Linux command line is a powerful tool that allows users to interact with the system at a granular level.
 Among the various commands available, the `diff` command stands out as an essential utility for comparing files and directories.
 For intermediate Linux users, mastering the `diff` command can significantly streamline the process of file comparison and version control.
-In this blog post, we will explore the `diff` command in detail, focusing on its common use cases and how it fits into the broader context of Linux commands and the Linux command-line interface (CLI).
+In this article, we will explore the `diff` command in detail, focusing on its common use cases and how it fits into the broader context of Linux commands and the Linux command-line interface (CLI).
 #### What is the `diff` Command?

 The `diff` command in Linux is used to compare the contents of two files line by line.
 The output of the command shows the differences between the files, highlighting what has been added, removed, or modified.
 This tool is invaluable for developers, system administrators, and anyone involved in maintaining code or text files.
 By understanding how `diff` works, you can easily track changes, merge files, and troubleshoot discrepancies in your work.